PEJpOhno/rxnfit/README.md

 ## 1. Overviews
-"kineticsform" is a Python module to set up theoretical reaction kinetics equations from reaction formulas and the rate constats provided as csv file.
+"rxnfit" is a Python module to set up theoretical reaction kinetics equations from reaction formulas and the rate constats provided as csv file.

 ## 2. Current version and requirements
 - current version = 0.0.1